Individual Travel Assistance

 - All overnight trains.

-Like planes, daylight trains can overbook.
+Like planes, even all-reserved-seat daylight trains overbook.
 But, unlike planes, you will never get bumped off, and can always make your trip.
 If you are among the last to reserve a seat on a train which requires seat reservations, you will receive a boarding pass without a seat assignment, and will occupy a “no-show” seat once the train pulls out of the station.
 If no seats are available, you sit in the café, or on a fold-out seat at the end of the car.
 Sub-optimal, but at least you get where you are going on your first-choice schedule.

 If you are travelling with a bicycle on any sort of fast train, it is necessary to reserve a space for your bicycle, even when reserving a passenger seat is optional.